ubports/docs.ubports.com/appdev/guides/dependencies.rst

       ]
     }

-Clickable will install the specified package for the target architecture inside the build container.
+Clickable will install the specified package automatically for the target architecture inside the build container.

-If the library is not in the Ubuntu Repositories, but in a PPA, you can simply add the PPA to the clickable.json, too.
+If the library is not in the Ubuntu Repositories, but in a PPA, you can add the PPA to the clickable.json, too.
 For example:

 .. code-block:: JSON
+   :emphasize-lines: 3-5

     {
       "template": "cmake",